Data Structures and Algorithms in Java

 What is the relationship between a class and an object?

-Let us create a class called Numeral that we want to be a super class of all numeral types:
+Let us create a class called that we want to be a super class of all numeral types:

 package edu.emory.cs.algebraic;